Angelus1987/summerspirit.github.io/_posts/2014-06-05-railsgirls.md

 ### And Scandinavians do it better

 This post feels like it's going to be a bit of a quilt.
 Just roll with me on this one.
 Also, sorry I'm still learning how to anchor tag in Liquid/Github pages and can't provide quick links to certain sections yet.
-If you know how to do that, and/or integrate JS, feel free to fork and send me a pull request: <a href="https://github.com/summerspirit/summerspirit.github.io/fork">Fork my blog!</a>
+If you know how to do that, and/or integrate JS, feel free to fork and send me a pull request: <a href="https://github.com/summerspirit/summerspirit.github.io/fork" target="_blank">Fork my blog!</a>

 I just did a [lightning talk on civic hacking], to a room full of new dev girls that I've Coached through their first app all day.